Marco Rubio: House speaker

-On September 13, 2005, at age 34, Rubio became speaker after State Representatives Dennis Baxley, Jeff Kottkamp, and Dennis A. Ross dropped out.
+On September 13, 2005, at age 34, Rubio became speaker after state representatives Dennis Baxley, Jeff Kottkamp, and Dennis A. Ross dropped out.
 He was sworn in a year later, in November 2006.
 He became the first Cuban American to be speaker of the Florida House of Representatives, and would remain speaker until November 2008.

-When he was chosen as future speaker in 2005, Rubio delivered a speech to the House in which he asked members to look in their desks, where they each found a hardcover book titled 100 Innovative Ideas For Florida's Future; but the book was blank because it had not yet been written, and Rubio told his colleagues that they would fill in the pages together with the help of ordinary Floridians.
+When he was chosen as future speaker in 2005, Rubio delivered a speech to the Florida House in which he asked members to look in their desks, where they each found a hardcover book titled 100 Innovative Ideas For Florida's Future; but the book was blank because it had not yet been written, and Rubio told his colleagues that they would fill in the pages together with the help of ordinary Floridians.
 In 2006, after traveling around the state and talking with citizens, and compiling their ideas, Rubio published the book.
 The National Journal called this book "the centerpiece of Rubio's early speakership".
 About 24 of the "ideas" became law, while another 10 were partially enacted.
 Among the items from his 2006 book that became law were multiple-year car registrations, a requirement that high schools provide more vocational courses, and an expanded voucher-like school-choice program.
 Rubio's defenders, and some critics, point out that nationwide economic difficulties overlapped with much of Rubio's speakership, and so funding new legislative proposals became difficult.

 As Rubio took office as Speaker, Jeb Bush was completing his term as governor, and Bush left office in January 2007.
-Rubio hired 18 Bush aides, leading capitol insiders to say the speaker's suite was "the governor's office in exile".
+Rubio hired 18 Bush aides, leading Capitol insiders to say the speaker's suite was "the governor's office in exile".
 An article in National Journal described Rubio's style as being very different from Bush's; where Bush was a very assertive manager of affairs in Tallahassee, Rubio's style was to delegate certain powers, relinquish others, and invite political rivals into his inner circle.
 As the incoming speaker, he decided to open a private dining room for legislators, which he said would give members more privacy, free from being pursued by lobbyists, though the expense led to a public relations problem.

 In 2006, Florida enacted into law limitations upon the authority of the state government to take private property, in response to the 2005 Supreme Court decision in Kelo v.
 City of New London which took a broad view of governmental power to take private property under eminent domain.
 This state legislation had been proposed by a special committee chaired by Rubio prior to his speakership.